In this guide we’ll take a look at the best squirrel proof bird feeders for the UK market.

-What Is The Best Squirrel Proof Bird Feeder?
+What Is The Best Squirrel Proof Bird Feeder for the UK?

 More Detailed Squirrel Proof Bird Feeder Reviews

-This innovative bird feeder has been specially designed by experts to keep pests from stealing the birds food from the unit.
+This innovative Squirrel Buster Bird Feeder has been specially designed by experts to keep pests from stealing the birds food from the unit.

-This feeder is a peanut feeder rather than a bird seed feeder, though the manufacturer does have similar products for seeds.
+This squirrel proof bird feeder is a peanut feeder rather than a bird seed feeder, though the manufacturer does have similar products for seeds.
 It has a capacity of 750ml.

 This feeder is also adjustable, so you can prevent smaller birds such as starlings from accessing the food if you want.
 The feeder is adjusted using the central column, which is rotated clockwise or anti-clockwise to either increase or decrease the weight required to trigger the hatch on the seed ports.